BelledonneCommunications/linphone-sdk/lime/README.md

 Lime
 =======

 LIME is an end-to-end encryption library for one-to-one and group instant messaging, allowing users to exchange messages privately and asynchronously.
-It uses modern ciphering curve X448 and double ratchet algorithm for perfect forward secrecy.

 LIME is composed of a portable client library coupled with a public key server developed by Belledonne Communications to allow end-to-end encryption for messaging, without having to exchange cryptographic keys simultaneously.

-The library exposes a C, C++, Python and Java API for easy integration in mobile and desktop environments.
+The library exposes a C++ API for easy integration in mobile and desktop environments.

 LIME supports multiple devices per user and multiple users per device.